JiveManlyBen/export_evo_script/README.md

 export_evo_script
 =================

-This is a php script that generates an SQL script to import posts from the b2evolution platform to wordpress.
+This is a free php script that generates an SQL script to import posts from the b2evolution platform to wordpress.

 About
 =====